$330.91

-Long sleeveless dress with straight tube bodice with 2 thin double spaghetti straps and long dolman sleeve jacket.
+Long sleeveless dress with a straight tube bodice with 2 thin double spaghetti straps and long dolman sleeve jacket.

 The 100% acetate crinkle fabric is soft and lightweight and is listed as one size.